-Creep Reduction Factor, RF{CR} .
+Creep Reduction Factor, $RF{CR}$ .

-This reduction factor is obtained from long term laboratory creep testing as detailed in appendix B. Creep testing is essentially a constant load test on multiple product samples, loaded to various percentages of the ultimate product load, for periods of up to 10,000 hours.
-The creep reduction factor is the ratio of the ultimate load to the maximum sustainable load within the design life.
+The creep reduction factor is obtained from long term laboratory creep testing as detailed in appendix B. This reduction factor is required to limit the load in the reinforcement to a level known as the creep limit, that will preclude creep rupture over the life of the structure.
+Creep in itself does not degrade the strength of the polymer.
+Creep testing is essentially a constant load test on multiple product samples, loaded to various percentages of the ultimate product load, for periods of up to 10,000 hours.
+The creep reduction factor is the ratio of the ultimate load to the extrapolated maximum sustainable load (i.e., creep limit) within the design life of the structure (e.g., several years for temporary structures, 75 to 100 years for permanent structures).